 NOTIFICATIONS ONLY - One LinkMe soley for alerts.
 Customize your notifications to your choosing.
 Free shipping to US.
-To be delivered by August.Estimated delivery:Add $15 USD to ship outside the US
+To be delivered by August.Estimated delivery:Ships anywhere in the world

 149 backers Limited (51 left of 200)

 EARLY BIRD - a special, low cost for helping us get started.
 One LinkMe.
 Free shipping to US.
-To be delivered by August.Estimated delivery:Add $15 USD to ship outside the US
+To be delivered by August.Estimated delivery:Ships anywhere in the world

 You will receive one LinkMe - Limited Edition Blue LED display.
 Free shipping to US.
-To be delivered by September.Estimated delivery:Add $15 USD to ship outside the US
+To be delivered by September.Estimated delivery:Ships anywhere in the world

 7 backers Limited (43 left of 50)

 EARLY ADOPTER - Become involved with the LinkMe team to test pre-production models and provide valuable feedback.
-You will receive the first ever LinkMe wristbands, and explore creative possibilities before it hits the wider community.Estimated delivery:Add $15 USD to ship outside the US
+You will receive the first ever LinkMe wristbands, and explore creative possibilities before it hits the wider community.Estimated delivery:Ships anywhere in the world

 - (60 days)